8

 What is a Weekend Alcoholic?

 A weekend alcoholic is a person who gets intoxicated every weekend, regardless of circumstances.
-The signs of a weekend alcoholic include a one-to-three-day cycle of excess drinking, blacking or browning out, waking up with a hangover, sobering up, and repeating the cycle again.
+The signs of a weekend alcoholism include a one-to-three-day cycle of excess drinking, blacking or browning out, waking up with a hangover, sobering up, and repeating the cycle again.
 This can look like a college student hitting the bars Thursday through Sunday, or it can be a successful family man going to the local pub to unwind from the stress of the week.

 However, heavy drinking does not have to be spread across any number of days to still be considered heavy.
 According to the National Institute on Alcohol Abuse and Alcoholism, heavy-drinking in men is consuming more than four drinks on any day.
 For women, that threshold is only three drinks per day.
 If your unwinding habits take on the form of binge drinking, you’re likely going above and beyond these numbers.